AdrienPoupa/laradose/README.md

 2. Why version the Docker files?

 I think this approach makes sense if you want to customize your local environment, like if you want to add a container, modify a Dockerfile, change an entrypoint...
-I played a bit with Git submodules but I found that you have to explicitly tell Git to fetch them when cloning a repo: this creates an extra step when setting up the project.
+I played a bit with Git submodules, but I found that you have to explicitly tell Git to fetch them when cloning a repo: this creates an extra step when setting up the project.

-Moreover, submodules are not updated automatically and a trivial change in a Dockerfile would result in a mess unless you fork the Git submodule repo by yourself but that creates more friction.
+Moreover, submodules are not updated automatically; a trivial change in a Dockerfile would result in a mess unless you fork the Git submodule repo by yourself but that creates more friction.